jgomer2001/testing/README.md

 ### UI
 Credential manager must run and look consistently on a variety of devices, whether desktop or mobile, regardless of underlying browser, operating system, or screen size.
 The app is expected to deliver a comfortable experience in terms of usability and responsiveness.

+In `https://erasmusdev.gluu.org/cred-manager/user.zul` there is a small UI prototype for credential manager.

 ### FIDO U2F restrictions
 * Only certain browsers allow enrollment of U2F security keys.
 The user should be alerted if his browser does not support this capability.
 * Only computers with USB port availability will allow enrolling U2F security keys.

-## Requirements to include in future versions
+## Requirements to be included in future versions

 ### UI customizations